 Hosting another Twitch channel on your stream helps develop relationships with other streamers which can be mutually beneficial and since you have a significant amount of control over what content you host on your stream, your viewers get their fix of content when you’re out of reach.
 Hosting another user’s stream is a completely optional endeavor and is not at all a prerequisite to being an active member of the Twitch community, but it is a tactic employed by the majority of successful Twitch streamers.

 How to host another Twitch channel on your stream

-If you have no idea how you can go about hosting another Twitch user on your own stream, fear not – the process is pretty simple.
-In addition, there are three different ways you can go about hosting another Twitch user and the content they broadcast on your own stream:
+If you have no idea how you can go about hosting another Twitch user on your stream, fear not – the process is pretty simple.
+Also, there are three different ways you can go about hosting another Twitch user and the content they broadcast on your stream:

 Hosting another channel via Twitch chat

 The simplest way to start hosting another user on your stream is by using your channel’s Twitch chat.
 To do so, while your stream is offline, simply type /host followed by the username of whatever Twitch channel you want to host on your stream into your channel’s chat, and press Enter.
 For example, if you want to host the official PAX Twitch channel’s stream on your channel, you’d type /host pax into your channel’s chat and press Enter.
 If you’re hosting channels on your stream via Twitch chat, you can change the channel being hosted up to three times every half hour, and hosting via chat can be disabled by typing /unhost into your channel’s chat and pressing Enter.

 Hosting other channels via the Twitch mobile app

 You can also start hosting other Twitch users’ streams on your channel while your stream is offline using the Twitch mobile app for Android and iOS devices.
 To do so, on a device which has you logged into the Twitch app: